Budget-limited distribution learning in multifidelity problems: Problem setup

 \subsection{Linear regression}

 A simple yet useful assumption relating $X_i$ and $Y$ is through linear regression.
 For any $S\subseteq [n]$, we assume that

 where $X_S$ includes the intercept as the first component, and $\e_S$ is a centered random variable with variance $\sigma_S^2$ (i.e. $\e_S\sim (0, \sigma_S^2))$ that is \emph{independent} of $X_S$.
-Note that a similar linear model decomposition as \eqref{1} requiring $\e_S$ only be uncorrelated with $X_S$ unconditionally holds provided $Y$ and $X_S$ have bounded second moments, but independence assumes more that will describe further in Section \ref{ssec:assumptions}.
+Note that a similar linear model decomposition as \eqref{1} requiring $\e_S$ only be uncorrelated with $X_S$ always holds provided $Y$ and $X_S$ have bounded second moments, but independence requires more assumptions that we will describe further in Section \ref{ssec:assumptions}.

 The model \eqref{1} provides a way to simulate $Y$ using only samples of $X_S$ and a noise generator for $\e_S$.
-Using samples generated under a fixed budget, this approach could potentially lead to an estimator for $F_Y$ with better accuracy compared to directly sampling $Y$ alone.
+Under a fixed budget, sampling from $X_S$ and $\e_S$ may have a lower cost than sampling $Y$ alone under appropriate cost assumptions, potentially leading to an estimator for $F_Y$ with better accuracy.
 This is the core idea we propose and investigate.